jmarkstevens/ReactPatterns/README.md

 A collection of simple react projects providing reusable components, startup and test examples.
 Its my react playground.
 I am now using webpack and babel for the build tool chain.
 Previous to the React.15 projects, I had used gulp, browserify and babelify.
-With React.12 I used React.createClass.
-In React.13 I started using extends React.Component.
-Now with React.14 I am using babel stage 0 with arrow functions and let instead of var.
+Since React.14 I am using babel stage 0 with arrow functions and let instead of var.
 With React.15 the build is now all webpack.

 There are no React-Router examples yet because I have been building applications instead of static websites so far.

-**React.12**
-*  Basic
-*  ReFlux WebSocket

-**React.13**
-*  Basic
-*  ReFlux WebSocket

 **React.14**
 *  Basic